-Description Responsibility

-Life ENV Property to Take Action

-Action should only be taken if it is safe to do so, individuals have the appropriate PPE, individuals are trained and competent to perform the actions, and sufficient employee capacity exists to maintain safety during the action X TNPI Safety Officer

-Description Hazard Charac teristic Responsibility to Take Action Life ENV Property to Take Action Spills to land have the possibility of entering combined sewers which will be connected to gray water intakes from residential homes.
+Description Hazard Characteristic Responsibility to Take Action Life ENV Property Action should only be taken if it is safe to do so, individuals have the appropriate PPE, individuals are trained and competent to perform the actions, and sufficient employee capacity exists to maintain safety during the action X TNPI Safety Officer Spills to land have the possibility of entering combined sewers which will be connected to gray water intakes from residential homes.
 This would allow product vapours to enter homes and collect in low lying areas.
 This poses a significant toxic inhalation and flammability concern depending on the product.
 Consideration should be given to shut off the power to eliminate any source of ignition X X Public First responders TNPI Risk of fire due to available ignition sources for events involving gasoline.
-On roadways, vehicles and machinery are a concern Х Х Public First Responders Motor Vehicle Collision (MVC) due to refined products on the roadways Х Х Public First Responders Expansion and escalation of an incident as transportation vehicles move through the product.
-It should be expected the product and its associated hazards will be tracked producing multiple secondary sites and exposures X X X Public First Responders (safety) TNPI (clean up) Decontamination of mass numbers of vehicles or train rolling stock.
+On roadways, vehicles and machinery are a concern X X Public First Responders Motor Vehicle Collision (MVC) due to refined products on the roadways Х Х Public First Responders Expansion and escalation of an incident as transportation vehicles move through the product.
+It should be expected the product and its associated hazards will be tracked producing multiple secondary sites and exposures Х X Х Public First Responders (safety) TNPI (clean up) Decontamination of mass numbers of vehicles or train rolling stock.
 During an event like this, the ability to secure and decontaminate all affected vehicles in a timely fashion will be a logistics concern X TNPI Extended exposure of asphalt surfaces to refined products results in degradation.
-Any large scale incident affecting roadways or airport aprons will result in the need to reconstruct or resurface the affected area Х TNPI
+Any large-scale incident affecting roadways or airport aprons will result in the need to reconstruct or resurface the affected area X TNPI